 – Saving Throw: Cognitive

 Legacy of the Scholars (Neo-Tuffle Trait) (Mind).
 Carrying the legacy of the highly intelligent Tuffle race, you possess a great deal of their knowledge and can use it to gain an advantage in a fight.
-After making any Combat Roll but before knowing the result, you may choose to add an additional +1d4 to the roll.
-You can use this effect a number of times per Combat Encounter equal to your base Scholarship Modifier (min.
-1(T) times).
-This effect can be cumulative on a single roll up to +1d4(T).
+Once per Combat Round, after making any Combat Roll but before knowing the result, you may choose to add an additional Extra Dice equal to your Tier of Power Extra Dice (min.
+1d4).

 This effect does not benefit from Tuffle Superiority.